Trip to St. Petersburg

 - 3 breakfasts at the hotel

-- Dinner at the hotel on the first day
+- Dinner at the hotel on the arrival day

 - Pies and tea on the first day for lunch